Security guard: Australia

-Any person who conducts a business or is employed in a security-related field within Australia is required to be licensed.
-Each of the six states and two territories of Australia have separate legislation that covers all security activities.
-Licensing management in each state/territory is varied and is carried out by either Police, Attorney General's Department, Justice Department or the Department of Consumer Affairs.
+Any person who conducts business or is employed in a security-related field in Australia must be licensed.
+Each of Australia's six states and two territories has separate legislation that covers all security activities.
+Licensing management in each state or territory varies and is carried out by the Police, the Attorney General's Department, the Justice Department, or the Department of Consumer Affairs.